nikiiigoyal/e-book-three.js/index.md

 *Scene, Camera, and Renderer:*
 **Scene**: The container where everything lives (models, lights, cameras).
 **Renderer**: The engine that calculates and draws the final image onto the screen using WebGL.

+renderer instance
+setsize
+It's a good idea to use the width and height of the area we want to fill with our app - renderer.setSize( window.innerWidth, window.innerHeight );
+append Dom

 **Camera**: Your viewport into the 3D world (what the user sees).
 That's a great next step!
 Understanding the two main camera types is absolutely key to making your scene look right.
 The two main camera types in Three.js are: